bohnman/squiggly/README.md

 Imagine you are building a webapp where you want to specify the fields on the querystring.

-E.g. /some/path?fields=a,b{c}
+E.g. `/some/path?fields=a,b{c} ``

 You'll notice in all of our examples, we passed in a filter expression that never changes.
 This doesn't work well for the case of specifying filters on a querystring.

 Enter the SquigglyContextProvider.
-This allows you to customize how to retrieve the fields.
+This interface allows you to customize how to retrieve the fields.

 Let's see how we might implement it for webapps.